REAL ESTATE TRANSACTIONS IN ELDER LAW : Impact on Income, Estate and Gift Taxes

 All owners must reside in the home, and must be older than 55.
 The youngest owner’s age is used as the measuring life.

 Transferring the primary residence eliminates this option, and also could result in loss of other benefits such as real estate tax exemptions.

 THE IMPACT ON THE ELDER’S ESTATE PLAN

 Not infrequently, an elder carefully explains that his/her desire is for the house and other property to be divided equally among all the children or some other group of heirs.

-Upon examination, however, it sometimes turns out that the estate is mostly comprised of non-probate assets, which have somehow ended up disproportionately in the name of one or two members of the group, whether as co-owners or as death beneficiaries.
-Sometimes this is intentional; the elder may want to leave everything to just a few, in the hope that they will "take care of" the others, or may want the whole group to divide the assets amongst themselves after the elder is gone.
+Upon examination, however, it sometimes turns out that the estate is mostly comprised of non-probate assets, which have somehow ended up disproportionately in the name of one or two members of the group, whether as co-owners or as pay-on-death beneficiaries.
+Sometimes this is intentional; the elder may want to leave everything to just a few, in the hope that they will “take care of” the others, or may want the whole group to divide the assets amongst themselves after the elder is gone.